-With this method, data is stored in local disks (internal disks) on each node and those internal disks are mirrored through a network with the mirroring among servers of Global Disk Services (hereinafter GDS).
+With this method, data is stored in local disks on each node and those local disks are mirrored through a network with the mirroring among servers of PRIMECLUSTER GDS.

 You can build a cluster system at a low cost because an expensive external storage is not required.